Benefits Changes for 2026

 -

-For a detailed list of eligible dependent day care expenses, you should refer to IRS at www.irs.gov.
+For a full list of eligible expenses, visit the IRS website at www.irs.gov.